lollilol/spotify_instance_checker/README.md

 Run this script instead of starting Spotify directly.
 The first run of the script starts spotify, any further call will only focus it.

-Tested on Liux Mint Cinnamon 20.
+Tested on Arch Linux with Deepin DE.